alrossi/dcache-server/docs/TheBook/src/main/markdown/rf-glossary.md

 ## Resilience

-Resilience has to do with file preservation and availabilitykeeps.
+Resilience has to do with file preservation and availability.
 The Resilience service or manager tracks the number of [replicas](#replica) of files within defined subsets of pools (marked as resilient) and makes sure this number is always as specified by the storage class of the file.